 - BoSe Shot – in areas where selenium is deficient, some give a BoSe shot to all kids and some give a shot to only those that appear weak.
 Administer the BoSe subcutaneously at ¼ to ½ cc per kid at 1 to 3 days*.

-- CDT Shot – if the mother doe was given a CDT shot 30 days in advance of kidding, some say that the CDT shot at 1 – 3 days is not necessary – that then the CDT shot is only necessary at 30 days.
-Administer the CDT shot subcutaneously at 2 cc’s per kid at 1 to 3 days and then again at 30 days (they need to have the one at 30 days as a minimum)*.
+- CDT Shot – if the mother doe was given a CDT shot 30 days in advance of kidding, then a CDT shot is only necessary at 30 days.
+If the dam was not given a CDT shot 30 days in advance, administer the CDT shot subcutaneously at 2 cc’s per kid at 1 to 3 days and then again at 30 days (they need to have the one at 30 days as a minimum)*.

 *Whenever vaccinating, have Epinephrine on hand in case of shock, 1/10 to ¼ cc to be administered subcutaneously.

-- Warm water – the doe will have lost a tremendous amount of body fluid so it’s important to re-hydrate the doe (some owners also add electrolytes to the water) and they like the water to be warm.
+- Warm water – the doe will have lost a tremendous amount of body fluid so it’s important to re-hydrate the doe (you can also add electrolytes to the water) and they like the water to be warm.

 - Remove teat plugs – it may be necessary to remove teat plugs so the kids can get the colustrum – and be sure to verify that all the kids are really drinking.